HenkPoley/split-io-scheduler/README.md

 * 3.15 - Seemed straightforward.
 Compiles.
 Not tested.
 * 3.16 - fs/bio.c moved to block/bio.c, otherwise straightforward.
 Compiles.
 Not tested.
 * 3.17 - kernel/hrtimer.c moved to kernel/time/hrtimer.c.
 Otherwise straightforward.
 Compiles.
 Not tested.
 * 3.18 - Seemed straightforward.
 Small change around a kprint() in fs/jbd2/checkpoint.c.
 Compiles.
+Not tested.
+* 3.19 - Applied in one go, just refreshed patches for good measure.
+Compiles.
+Not tested.